2i2c-org/2i2c-org.github.io/content/platform/_index.md

         Additionally, object storage can be configured for access to scratch, persistent, or pre-existing buckets, as needed.

+        See it in practice: [managing home directories for thousands of students at the University of Toronto](/case-studies/#scale).

   - block: markdown
     id: sharing
     content: